Skip to content

 With the Administration setting the goal that the United States will be carbon neutral by 2050, all industries are being asked to consider how they can contribute to making this goal reality.
 Recently, Cold Central Plant Recycling (CCPR) has been used by some agencies to reduce energy demands and research has suggested that CCPR mixtures can perform well on highways; however, little research has been conducted to show the feasibility for this type of mixture on airfields.
 The objective of this project is to assess the feasibility and potential benefits of using CCPR asphalt mixtures at all categories of airports.

-Principal Investigator: David Jones, PhD, (University of California, Davis)
+Principal Investigator: David Jones (University of California, Davis)

 Panel: Richard Willis (Co-Chair), Jennifer Ganley (Co-Chair), Injun Song, Will Rogers, David Allain, Scott Quire, Mark Stahl, Wayne Seiler, Jason Wielinski, Nivedya Mk, Priyanka Sarker